isabella232/journeys.en/help/using/action/working-with-adobe-campaign.md

 You can send emails, push notifications and SMS using the Adobe Campaign Standard's Transactional Messaging capabilities.

-Journey Orchestration comes with an out-of-the-box action which allows the connection to Adobe Campaign Standard.
+[!DNL Journey Orchestration] comes with an out-of-the-box action which allows the connection to Adobe Campaign Standard.
 Here are the steps to configure it:

 1. From the **[!UICONTROL Actions]** list, click the built-in **[!UICONTROL AdobeCampaignStandard]** action.
 The action configuration pane opens on the right side of the screen.